New: Toggle interventions here

 CMCC vs AI Downscaling Resolution

-Spin the Frost Pocket
+Simulate the Frost Pocket

 3D Interactive